vickOnRails/whereapi-documentation/docs/basics.md

 title: Basics
 ---

-The most basic endpoint you can call is a `GET` to the root endpoint.
+It's easy to get started with WhereAPI.
+The most basic thing you can do is send a `GET` to the root endpoint.
+This will return a welcome message.
+When this works, you'll want to get your API keys next.

 ```bash
 curl https://whereapis-africa.herokuapp.com/api/